 Within this travel guide, you will find all the information you need to visit Krabi Town.
 From night markets that sell delicious street food at a local price to a hike that will take you above the sea of clouds, here are the 8 best things to do in Krabi Town.
 Let's first take a look at the itinerary map below.

-Looking for a complete Krabi itinerary?
-Check out:3 - 5 Days Backpacking Krabi Itinerary
+3 - 5 Days Backpacking Krabi Itinerary3 - 5 Days Backpacking Krabi Itinerary

 Krabi Town Things to Do Itinerary Map